Ovens, dishwashers and washing machines are breaking down like never before. But there’s nobody to fix them.

 One previously overlooked potential for growth is the emergence of women technicians.
 Dyer didn’t certify a woman until 2017.
 Since then, the number of female technicians has increased 15 percent every year, Dyer-Yoder said.

 Carleen Ferriera is one of them.
-She had gone through several jobs — pet photographer, hot air balloon crew for Kenny Chesney’s rum brand, a Air Force contractor — before settling into massage therapy.
+She had gone through several jobs — pet photographer, hot air balloon crew for Kenny Chesney’s rum brand, an Air Force contractor — before settling into massage therapy.
 She didn’t want to join the ranks of other millennials, drowning in debt, so she didn’t want to go back to college.

 But two years ago, eyeing her 30th birthday, she reevaluated work.
 She wanted stability and a good salary, and didn’t want to be confined to a desk.